aprilandjan/vscode-node-debug-process-picker/README.md

 This extension simply provide a command to find filtered node processes.
 The filtering rule can be defined via extension configurations listed below.

-So, you can use this command `PickFilteredProcess` to replace `PickProcess` when executing `Attach to Process` debugging in config file `launch.json`, to filter the process you care.
+So, if you install this extension, you can use the command `PickFilteredProcess` to replace `PickProcess` when executing `Attach to Process` debugging in config file `launch.json`, to filter the process you want to focus.
 For Example:

 ```json
 // ./vscode/launch.json